How to Format a Legal Memorandum on the Multistate Performance Test (MPT)

 In your Legal Writing course, you probably learned a format for the legal memorandum something like this:

 (E.) Discussion; and

-The MPT, by contrast, usually asks the bar candidate to follow the following radically simplified format:
+The MPT, by contrast, usually expects the bar candidate to follow the following radically simplified format:

 The format on the MPT is so abbreviated that whether or not you are using the correct format will be obvious.
+While the graders’ point sheets no longer single out format, format remains key to presenting a professional-looking work product.
+It can only help you.
 The MPT memo format is short, short, short.
 It usually has no Statement of Facts, no section for Issues, no section for Brief Answers.
 It contains just a Heading and Introduction, a Discussion, and a Conclusion.